jswilkinSMU/jswilkinSMU/README.md

 🎮 Game Programmer

-I'm a game developer with a background in computer science and animation, currently pursuing my Master’s in Interactive Technology at SMU Guildhall.
+I'm a game developer with a background in computer science and animation, with a Master’s in Interactive Technology at SMU Guildhall.

 ## 🧠 What I Do